spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/how-the-gdk-fits-in.md

 <%(Lightbox image="{{assetRoot}}assets/tech-overview/networking-switch.png")%><br>
 _Use the Unreal Editor toolbar networking switch to swap out native Unreal networking and swap in SpatialOS networking._

 The SpatialOS model differs significantly from Unreal Engine when it comes to replicating an Actor.
 We don't replicate Actors to each player individually as Unreal would.
-Instead, we update the game instance running in the cloud, and SpatialOS distributes the data to connected clients so it is not sent multiple times to each interested client.
+Instead, we update the game instance running in the cloud, and SpatialOS distributes the data to connected clients so it is not sent multiple times to each client.

 <br/>------------<br/>
 _2019-12-05 Page amended with editorial review_